jhoodsmith/blog-source/content/posts/creating-hugo-blog-post.md

     ```

 If all has gone well, then the blog should automatically be deployed to your
-GitHub pages site after your push updates to the `blog-source` repository.
+GitHub pages site each time you push to the `main` branch of `blog-source`.